Center for Interdisciplinary Collaboration, Engagement & Learning

 The Big Picture

-Here’s how the Center for Interdisciplinary Collaboration and Engaged Learning will bring new opportunities for students, faculty and community members.
+Here’s how the Center for Interdisciplinary Collaboration and Engaged Learning will bring new opportunities for students, faculty, and community members.

 Collaborative Learning Across Disciplines & Industries

-CICEL will co-locate the Art & Design, Computer Science, and Mathematics & Statistics departments in a collaborative, sustainable, and healthy environment
+CICEL will co-locate the Art & Design, Computer Science, and Mathematics & Statistics departments in a collaborative, sustainable, and healthy environment.

 This will encourage collaborative learning that brings students together from various programs, who bring different strengths and perspectives to solve complex problems and create innovative projects.
-They will work alongside each other, creating more chance encounters that spark meaningful interactions.

-As more and more students engage in project-based and experiential learning, they will also be working with community partners, resulting in a win-win for everyone.
+As more and more students engage in project-based and experiential learning, they will also be working with community partners, resulting in a win for everyone.
 Students gain opportunities to apply concepts to real situations.
 Community partners benefit from outside perspectives and resources to help get new projects off the ground.

 Integrated Support Services

 CICEL will create learning, work, and social spaces designed for equity and access.
 People from all backgrounds, cultures, and abilities will feel comfortable and welcome.
-The most recent knowledge of equity design will be leveraged for this project.

 To support our students, WSU’s TRIO program will be in the building to provide advising, tutoring, and career guidance for qualified students.
-By embedding TRIO services among classrooms and labs, it will be easier for students to take advantage of the many resources available.
+By putting TRIO services among classrooms and labs, it will be easier for students to take advantage of the many resources available.
 With easier access to support such as tutoring, advising and career services, students will improve their academic success and have a better student experience.

 Likewise, for faculty and staff, having easy access to support from TLT will encourage and improve the use of technology across teaching environments.